aktov/inTuneVisualizer/final.md

 ### main.css
 This file contains the styling we used throughout our app.
 We also pulled some elements from bootstrap, and the stylings for our visualization came from the c3.css file.

+## Other Files

+### package.JSON
+This file contains a list of the packages that need to be installed in order to run our app on a webserver.

 ## Files we used but did not create ourselves: